 Calculating the voltage drop of an electrical connection is crucial to the system’s safety and performance.
 Without doing voltage drop calculations, you might install the wrong size of cables for the particular application.

 For example, installing a smaller cable might overload the circuit when you don’t do the proper calculations.
-The overloading of a solar PV cable poses considerable risk of overheating, fires, or even electrocution.
+The overloading of a solar PV cable poses a considerable risk of overheating, fires, or even electrocution.

-Another aspect is for the economic part of it.
+Another aspect is the economic part of it.
 When you don’t know what size you need to install, you might buy an oversized cable and lose a significant amount of money.

 Thus, doing a proper voltage drop calculation will protect not only your pocket but also the safety and integrity of your solar panel system.